abapGit/docs.abapgit.org/docs/other-xml-mismatch.md

 Or alternatively install an old version of abapGit to allow for installing the files, see next section "For maintainers"

 ### For maintainers
-If the latest version of abapGit is installed and the erorr message is shown, then the serialized files should be updated to the latest version.
+If the latest version of abapGit is installed and the error message is shown, then the serialized files should be updated to the latest version.

 The steps are: